ysabyrbayev/ysabyrbayev/README.md

-// 02.05.2025 //
+// 26.11.2025 //
-- 👋 Hi, I’m @yeldos23
+- 👋 Hi, I’m @ysabyrbayev
-- 🎓 I’m a first-year Finance student in the Master’s program at the University of Pavia
+- 🎓 I’m a second-year Finance student in the Master’s program at the University of Pavia
-- 💻 At the same time, I’m a Java Trainee at EPAM
 - 📊 I’m interested in mathematics ➕, economics 💰, finance 📈, and algorithms 🤖

 <!---